lulle2007200/SwitchSDSetup/README.md

 ### --device [value]
 Value can be
 - The path to the device you want to use.
+- switch.
+If value is switch, the script will try to use the SD card inserted into the switch in rcm mode connected to the pc.
+If no SD card is present in the connected switch or if no switch in rcm mode is found, the script will abort.
 If you dont provide this option, the script will list all available storage devices.
 You can choose the device you want to use.

 ### --no-format